phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

 (4) Use `PickRequired` and `PickOptional` to change whether parent options are required or optional.
-Note that when composing types, `PickRequired` and `PickOptional` must come _after_ other occurrences of the parent class’s options type.
+Note that when
+intersecting type aliases, `PickRequired` and `PickOptional` must come _after_ other occurrences of the parent class’s options type.

 ```typescript
 // In this example, we make options fill and stroke required for our subclass.